crescent-purchasing/filament-auditing/README.md

 ### Relation Manager

-The plugin allows you to views the audit history of a specific record.
+The plugin allows you to view the audit history of a specific record.
 To do so, simply add the Relation Manager to the resource:

 ```php